solutious/solutious.github.com/blog/_posts/rudy/2009-09-14-releasing-with-rudy.md

 For example, you'll note the `publish_github` routine creates a tag called "latest".
 That allows me to refer to that tag in long-running or rarely updated documentation when I talk about the most recent release.
 It's little things like that that make a big difference over the long run.
 Both in terms of my time and the visible consistency of a project.

+## Future Additions ##

+Astute readers will note a couple glaring improvements than can and should be made to this process.
+The first is creating the release tag automatically based on the gemspec (or possibly library version).
+The second is removing the reliance on Rake.
+There are some tasks that Rake is specifically suited for, but in this case it's possible to cleanly migrate the calls for building the documentation and Rubygems into Rudy directly.

+And that's it.
+How do you automate your release process?